Bikilaketema/AMET-V2.0/README.md

 - User authentication: Users can create accounts and log in.(Used flask form and Flask login library to implement)
 - Product listings: Buyers can see what products are available on the platform.
-- Review and rating system(Not implemented)
-- Messaging system: Buyers and sellers can communicate with each other through the platform.(Not implemented).
+- Users can buy the product they want from the platform.
 - Responsive design: The platform is optimized for desktop and mobile screens using CSS flex box and media query.
 (Still not used any CSS Framework).